ianrenton/ianrenton.com/blog/_drafts/2025-07-13-52-week-ham-radio-challenge-roundup-weeks-25-28.md

 As shown in the chart, solar flux index (SFI) and sunspot number (SN) stayed relatively constant over the week.
 The planetary K-index and A-index stayed low, and "Band goodness" (or propagation conditions) remained good until around Thursday, whereupon Earth passing through a "coronal hole stream" caused a spike in K-index and A-index, and a corresponding dip in HF propagation conditions.

-### "Week" 27 (29 Jun): Listen to the June 2025 SAQ transmission. {#week27}
+### Week 27 (30 Jun = 6 Jul): Listen to the June 2025 SAQ transmission. {#week27}

 I will admit, I didn't manage to cobble together a functioning receiver in time for this one.
 At a transmitted frequency of only 17.2 kHz, normal radio receivers aren't suitable for the job, and it's recommended to build a frequency converter to move the signal into an HF band.
 There's also the "very amateur" suggestion to connect an antenna directly to a PC sound card, but unfortunately I discovered too late that I didn't have a spare TRS connector to make this happen.

-Instead I used the University of Twente WebSDR to listen in, [as recommended here](https://alexander.n.se/en/the-radio-station-saq-grimeton/lyssna-pa-saq/).
-I listened to the 0900 UTC transmission.
+However, it turns out I needn't have bothered anyway, because there *was* no June SAQ transmission.
+This year, rather than being on a Sunday as usual, the transmission has been moved to 2nd July to coincide with the site's 100th anniversary.
+Unfortunately, that's a Wednesday, so I will have to leave this challenge week for the retirees and those on holiday.
+I should be so lucky!

 ### Week 28 (7-13 Jul): Receive a station on 6m via sporadic E {#week28}